dorjeduck/llm.mojo/README.md

 mojo train_gpt2.mojo
 ```

-For step-by-step instructions including additional setup details and options, please refer to our [detailed usage guide](./usage_instructions.md).
+For a more detailed step-by-step guide including additional setup details and options, please refer to our [detailed usage instructions](./usage_instructions.md).

 ## Benchmarks